"Giant Peruvian" or "Cuzco" White Corn seeds, Maiz Blanco, Pozoli, Inca

 Giant white corn is perfect for posole, hominy and masa harina.
 This corn can also be baked or slaked, broiled or boiled, fried or dried, or used in soup du jour, or tossed with rice and spices.
 Young fresh ears may be boiled and eaten like a sweet corn.
-A truly versatile food that powered the Incan Empire for centuries.
-About 25seeds per OZ.
+A truly versatile food that powered the Inca Empire for centuries.
+About 25 seeds per OZ.

 This original Incan corn is used along the entire Andes range, but many believe it originated around Cusco, Peru, the Capital of the Incan Empire before becoming occupied by the invading Spaniards.
 Contrary to what many in America believe, the Incan people are still alive and much of their culture still remains, including this corn.

 In traditional Mexican cooking, giant white corn is finely ground to make masa.
 Fresh masa that has been dried and powdered is called masa seca or masa harina.
 To make hominy, field corn is dried, then later treated by soaking and cooking the dried seeds in a dilute solution of slaked lime (calcium hydroxide).